honeycombio/academy-browser-instrumentation-course/content-scripts/video-automatic-instrumentation-web.md

 ```
 **[Audio]**
 First, Jess uses `npm install` to add the Honeycomb and OpenTelemetry packages in the `package.json` file in the `services/react` folder using the terminal.
 These packages include everything needed to automatically capture frontend telemetry and forward it to Honeycomb.
-The Honeycomb SDK wraps the OpenTelemetry JavaScript SDK and will set up common instrumentation out of the box, saving time and reducing the chance of manual error.
+The `HoneycombWebSDK` wraps the OpenTelemetry JavaScript SDK and will set up common instrumentation out of the box, saving time and reducing the chance of manual error.

 ---